HKayn/vivaldi-vh/documentation/command-chain-flags.md

 `vvh-enable-addressbar-universal-flex-grow` \
 `vvh-disable-addressbar-universal-flex-grow`

-The width of individual components in the address bar grows to occupy free space in their row.
-This can also grow their click area.
+Individual components in the address bar are distributed evenly across the width of each row.
+If the title bar is shown, this can also grow their click area.

 Additionally, flexible spacers inside the address bar are hidden.